Sciatica Symptoms and Treatment

 // Care should be taken with movement into painful range with labral tears

-// Care should be taken with acute trigger points as they may not tolerate the hedgehog
+// Care should be taken with acute trigger points as they may not tolerate pressure from the MAKARLU dome

 Take your health to a better place with Body Organics®